What happens when DJs

 are told to shut up and play the playlist?

-In 1998, KLZR, the FM rock station in my home town of Lawrence, Kansas was voted by Rolling Stone Magazine to be in the “Top 10 Stations that Don’t Suck.”
+In 1998, KLZR, the FM rock station in the small town Lawrence, Kansas was voted by Rolling Stone to be in the “Top 10 Stations that Don’t Suck.”
 Within a year the station was sold and the format was changed to sound like every other station on the dial.
-The radio staff was fired or quit in disgust.
+Listeners protested but it was too late.
 This scene was happening everywhere across the US.
 Small towns and large cities were losing their local voices because Congress had just made massive radio consolidation legal through the Telecommunications Act of 1996.

 Why is Jewel holding the number five?
-She was among five local musicians who were played in regular rotation on San Diego’s 91X.
-These were artists that were mostly unknown before they were given air-play (Jewel was homeless at the time).
-Radio built a local critical mass behind these acts that launched some of them to grace the rest of the nation.
-Radio stations were once adored by their communities for doing this.
-A local DJ could raise awareness for a local charity, a civic concern or a band all within the same show.
-The DJ’s voice is now limited with voice tracking and rules.
-Ironically, the local economy has lost a unifying voice.
+At any given time, there were 5 local bands played in regular rotation on her local rock station 91x in San Diego.
+These artists were mostly unknown before they were given air-play (Jewel was homeless at the time).
+Local DJs built a local critical mass behind these acts that launched some of them to grace the rest of the nation and the world.
+A local DJ can raise awareness for a local charity, a civic concern or a band.
+That ended when control of local radio was taken over by out-of-town conglomerate bosses.